History of Hamburg: After the Second World War

-After the end of the Second World War until the end of the Besatzungsstatut Hamburg was a British-occupied from 1945 to 1949.
+After the end of the Second World War until the end of the Besatzungsstatut, Hamburg was a British-occupied city from 1945 to 1949.
 Specially George Ayscough Armytage and Governor Henry V. Berry identified with the city and worked through the indirect rule, asking prospective Hamburg inhabitants to resume office in the administration.
 Denazification and rebuilding of the society proceeded, e.g. in Hamburg were the important trials for war crimes (Hamburg Ravensbrück Trials) held at the Curio house in Rotherbaum quarter, and Radio Hamburg, a public broadcasting radio station, was established on 4 May 1945, even before the capitulation.

 The Iron Curtain — only 50 km east of Hamburg — separated the city from most of its hinterland and further reduced Hamburg's global trade.
 On 16 February 1962 a severe storm caused the Elbe to rise to an all-time high, inundating one fifth of Hamburg and killing more than 300 people.